-On the marketing front, you’ll need a content calendar that tells you which real estate marketing materials are going out.
-You’ll also need a list of vendors that can help you with some of the heavy lifting.
+You’ll need a content calendar that tells you which real estate marketing materials are going out on the marketing front.
+You’ll also need a list of vendors that can help you with some of the heavy liftings.

 Once your team and budget are in place, it’s time to make it happen.
 And that’s only limited by your amount of hustle.